 \section{Extending locally-dense orientations}

-In this section we count the number of $\ell$-locally dense orientations.
+In this section we prove Lemma~\ref{lemma:key}(\ref{lemma:locally-dense}), which bounds the expected number of $\ell$-locally-dense extensions of an oriented graph $\vec{H}$.
 For that we use the \emph{graph container lemma}, implicit in the work of Kleitman and Winston~\cite{KlWi82} and explicitly stated by Sapozhenko~\cite{Sa01}.
 The version we use can be found on a survey of Samotij~\cite{SamotijIndep}.

 \begin{lemma}[{\cite{SamotijIndep}*{Lemmas 1 and 2}}] Let $G$ be a graph on $n$ vertices, an integer $q$ and reals $0 \leq \beta \leq 1$ and $R$ such that $R \geq e^{-\beta q} n$.
 Suppose that every set $U \subset V(G)$ with $|U| \geq R$ satisfies